Bill Vander Zalm

-William Nicholas Vander Zalm (born Wilhelmus Nicholaas Theodore Marie van der Zalm; May 29, 1934) is a politician and entrepreneur in British Columbia, Canada.
-He was the 28th premier of British Columbia from 1986 to 1991.
+William Nicholas Vander Zalm (born Wilhelmus Nicholaas Theodore Marie van der Zalm; May 29, 1934) is a Dutch-born Canadian businessman and politician who served as the 28th premier of British Columbia and leader of the British Columbia Social Credit Party from 1986 to 1991.
+He was a member of the Legislative Assembly (MLA) of British Columbia, representing the riding of Surrey from 1975 to 1983, and the riding of Richmond from 1986 to 1991.

 Early life

 Wilhelmus Nicholaas Theodore Marie van der Zalm was born and raised in Noordwijkerhout, Netherlands.
 He emigrated to Canada after World War II, settling in the Fraser Valley in 1947.
-After completing high school, he sold tulip bulbs and ultimately established himself in the nursery and gardening business.
+After completing high school, he sold tulip bulbs and ultimately established himself in the gardening business.
+He moved to Surrey after marrying Lillian Mihalic, and purchased a nursery.

 Early political career

-Vander Zalm was elected an alderman of Surrey in 1965 and served as the city's mayor from 1969 to 1975.
-His tenure was marked by his crackdown on welfare "deadbeats" (until the early 1970s, welfare in BC was a municipal responsibility).
+Vander Zalm was elected an alderman of Surrey in 1965, and served as the municipality's mayor from 1969 to 1975.
+His tenure was marked by his crackdown on welfare recipients (until the early 1970s, welfare in BC was a municipal responsibility).

-Vander Zalm was originally a supporter of both the Liberal Party of Canada and the BC Liberal Party.
-He sought election to the House of Commons of Canada in the 1968 federal election as a Liberal in Surrey.
-He lost by 4,445 votes.
-He was also a candidate at the 1972 provincial Liberal leadership convention, where he lost to David Anderson.
-He joined the BC Social Credit Party in 1974.
+He was originally a supporter of both the Liberal Party of Canada and the BC Liberal Party.
+He sought election to the House of Commons of Canada in the 1968 federal election as a Liberal in Surrey, but lost by 4,445 votes to New Democratic Party (NDP) candidate Barry Mather.
+He was a candidate at the 1972 provincial Liberal leadership convention, where he lost to David Anderson.
+He subsequently ran in the Surrey constituency for the Liberal Party in the 1972 provincial election, but lost to incumbent BC New Democratic Party candidate Ernest Hall.